Cardinal-Cryptography/traffic-maker/set_up/README.md

 ## Endowing accounts

 Accounts that are used in scenarios are supposed to already have sufficient balances.
-Through [`Config.toml`](Config.toml) file we can specify starting balance for any needed account.
+Through the [`Config.toml`](Config.toml) file we can specify a starting balance for any needed account.
-While deploying on Testnet, most probably you will need a sudo help for doing this.
+While deploying on Testnet, most probably you will need to have a sudo privileges help for doing this.
-However, for a local development and tests, we can do it ourselves, as usually, `//Alice` is the sudoer, and we have full freedom.
+However, for local development and tests, we can do it ourselves, as usual, `//Alice` is the sudoer, and we have full freedom.

 ### Usage